-Long-term monitoring of juvenile steelhead at eleven sites along the mainstem Carmel River below LPD suggests that fish density continues to be quite variable between years and among sites, from less than 0.10 fish-per-foot (fpf) of stream to levels frequently above 1.00 fpf, values that are typical of well-stocked steelhead streams.
-However, fish density has been improving since the last long drought of 2013-15.
-In this 2023 reporting period, the average population density was 0.80 fpf, slightly higher than the long-term average of 0.74 fpf for the Carmel River.
+Long-term monitoring of juvenile steelhead at eleven sites along the mainstem Carmel River below LPD suggests that fish density continues to be quite variable between years and among sites, from less than 0.10 fish-per-foot (fpf) of stream to densities frequently above 1.00 fpf, values that are typical of well-stocked steelhead streams.
+However, fish density has been increasing since the prolonged drought of 2013-15.
+In this 2024 reporting period, the average juvenile population density was 0.75 fpf, slightly higher than the long-term average of 0.74 fpf for the Carmel River.